 A tweaked Generation whistle is not easier to learn on or to play.
 The same goes for more expensive whistles.
 In fact expensive whistles are often harder to play because of their design.
 That is why I would not advise any beginner to start on an expensive whistle (or even a tweaked one to be honest).

 Save your money, buy a cheap whistle, a Generation is a very good choice, and learn on that.
-Later, when you’ve got some experience, you may like to try out other whistles.
+Later, when you’ve got some experience, you’ll have some experience may like to try out other whistles.

-You may have come to the conclusion that you prefer a particular sound, or a particular playing quality like a low or high air consumption or “back-pressure” (to do with the blowing resistance of the whistle).
+You may have come to the conclusion that you prefer a particular sound, or a particular playing quality.

-You may even come to the conclusion that your cheap whistle is absolutely fine and you will stick with that; as many have, including professional players.
+You may even come to the conclusion that your cheap whistle is absolutely fine and you will stick with that.
+Many have, including professional players.

 I have no financial interests in the production or selling of Generation whistles.
 As far as I know, none of my friends or family have any interests in their production or retail.
 I am not aware that I have ever met or corresponded with anyone with connections to Generation Music Ltd. I simply like and play Generation whistles.